Braves vs. Nationals Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 14th straight game with a hit in this matchup.
-In his last 10 games he is hitting .333 with two doubles, a triple, four home runs and eight RBI.
+- Acuna has recorded a base hit in 14 straight games.
+During his last 10 games he is batting .366 with two doubles, a triple, four home runs, two walks and eight RBI.

 Acuna Recent Games